artwork about resume where to buy inspiration contact links home

 In case you want to know more...

-Some of my other interests include hiking through the mountains and picking up rocks; having two hands on a harmonica, playing the down-and-out blues or pickin' a tune on my banjo; pondering the meaning of life; reading science fiction, National Geographic, or news of the world; and last, but certainly not least, spending time with my best friend and wife, Rebecca.
+Some of my other interests include hiking through the mountains and picking up rocks; walking in the woods around my house; pondering the meaning of life; reading science fiction, National Geographic, or news of the world; and last, but certainly not least, spending time with my best friend and wife, Rebecca.

 Sincerely,